Joule-Thomson expansion of charged dilatonic black holes: CONCLUSIONS

 \section{CONCLUSIONS}

-In summary, the J-T expansion describes an irreversible adiabatic expansion of an actual gas from high pressure to low pressure through a porous plug.
-In this manuscript, we mainly investigated the J-T expansion of $(n+1)$-dimensional charged dilatonic black holes in the presence of the potential $\mathcal{V}(\varphi)$, we unveiled the effect of the dimensions $n$ of space-time and dilaton field $\alpha$ on the J-T expansion by employing various perspectives.
-The main results and findings are as follows:
+In summary, J-T expansion describes an irreversible adiabatic expansion wherein the actual gas moves from a high pressure region to a low pressure region through a porous plug.
+In this study, we primarily investigated the J-T expansion of $(n+1)$-dimensional charged dilatonic black holes in the presence of a potential $\mathcal{V}(\varphi)$.
+Consequently, we unveiled the effects of the dimension $n$ of space-time and dilaton field $\alpha$ on J-T expansion from various perspectives.
+The main results and findings are as follows.

-First of all, we introduced the thermodynamic properties of charged dilatonic black holes in an extended phase space, the first law of thermodynamics and the Smarr relation are given.
-Next, we studied the famous J-T coefficient in detail, which is an important quantity in J-T expansion, its positive and negative values can be used to determine whether gas is cooled or heated after adiabatic expansion.
-An explicit expression of the J-T coefficient is derived.
-We observed that the J-T coefficient has a critical point at a constant BH mass, which may be interpreted as the divergent point of $\mu$, which corresponding to the horizon radius of BH towards increase as the dimension $n$ increases, but decreases with the increase of the $\alpha$.
-A similar behavior can be found at the zero point where the radius of the event horizon corresponds to the Hawking temperature $T$.
-In addition, we described the effect of the dilaton parameter $\alpha$ on the positive nonzero Hawking temperature.
+First, we introduced the thermodynamic properties of charged dilatonic black holes in an extended phase space, along with the first law of thermodynamics and the Smarr relation.
+Next, we studied the J-T coefficient in detail, which is an important quantity in J-T expansion.
+The positive and negative J-T coefficients could be used to determine whether the gas was cooled or heated after an adiabatic expansion.
+We observed that the J-T coefficient had a critical point at a constant BH mass, and it may be interpreted as the divergent point of $\mu$.
+The corresponding horizon radius of the divergent point increased as the dimension $n$ increased but decreased as $\alpha$ increased.
+The same behavior could be observed at the zero point of the Hawking temperature $T$.
+In addition, we explored the possible influence of the heat capacity on J-T expansion and noted an interesting observation indicating that the negative heat capacity led to a cooling process.